microsoft/bonsai-cstr/python/README.md

 Import the simulator in Bonsai Platform

+Click on add new sim
 ![Add new sim](img/add_sim.JPG)

+Choose 'other sim'
 ![Choose other sim](img/other_sim.JPG)

+Import from your ACR to Bonsai Env and click on 'Create simulator'
 ![Import simulator](img/import_sim.JPG)

-After this will just need to create a new brain, use the inkling file cstr_brain.ink to start training your new brain !
+After this will just need to create a new brain, use the inkling file cstr_brain.ink to start training your new brain.

 #### Run locally

-In you machine run the Docker image pointed to your Bonsai workspace.
+In you machine run the Docker image pointed to your Bonsai workspace with the command below.

 ```shell
 docker run --rm -it -e SIM_ACCESS_KEY=<Bonsai Access Key> -e SIM_API_HOST="https://api.bons.ai" -e SIM_WORKSPACE=<Bonsai Workspace ID> cstr_sim
 ```

-After this, your simulator will appear in the simulator tab.
+After this, your simulator will appear in the simulator tab in the Bonsai Platform and you just have to create a new brain, use the inkling file cstr_brain.ink to start training your new brain.

 ## Actions (Manipulated Variables)